 After completion of the course

 - Contact your CA community college to request your transcript be submitted to UC Berkeley.
-More information on the Admissions’ Submitting Transcripts page.
+See the Central Evaluation Unit’s website for Submitting Transcripts.

 - Your credit will be reviewed based on the assist.org agreement for the year in which you took the course and will be assessed for units, major, and general education requirements.
 If you took your course after the 2016-2017 school year and no more recent agreement is available, L&S will use the 2016-2017 agreement.

-- Review of your transcripts may take 6-8 weeks and will appear in your Transfer Credit Report once reviewed.
+- Review of your transcripts may take 2-4 weeks after UC Berkeley recieves your transcripts and will appear in your Transfer Credit Report once reviewed.
 After this time, if your credit is not in your Transfer Credit Report and you would like to check the status, open a case with Cal Student Central.